agam/agam-old.github.io/source/_posts/2014-02-19-living-pseudonymously.markdown

 If you want to try to find me you still can; but I'm just not going to advertise it, that's all.

-Edit: Ok, It doesn't _entirely_ have to be limited to that, I can still share some additional stuff, perhaps just not the _interesting_ stuff.
+**Edit**: Ok, It doesn't _entirely_ have to be limited to that, I can still share some additional stuff, perhaps just not the _interesting_ stuff.